Maine Coons: Best And Worst Decision

 Outdoor Maine Coons also face threats from predators like coyotes, or other cats.

-Additionally, Maine Coons are highly intelligent and need mentally stimulating activities to prevent boredom and behavioral issues.
+Additionally, Maine Coons are highly intelligent and need mentally stimulating toys to prevent boredom and behavioral issues.

 Investing in durable and interactive cat toys that can withstand their rough play and challenge their minds can become costly over time.